AntonioGuerriero/academic_webpage/content/publication/2024-TOSEM/index.md

 ---
-title: 'Federated learning for IoT devices: Enhancing TinyML with on-board training'
+title: 'Causality-driven Testing of Autonomous Driving Systems'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Massimo Ficco
+  - Luca Giamattei
   - Antonio Guerriero
-  - Elio Milite
-  - Francesco Palmieri
   - Roberto Pietrantuono
   - Stefano Russo

 # Schedule page publish date (NOT publication's date).
-publishDate: "2024-03-02T00:00:00Z"
+publishDate: "2024-02-02T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;